 The University of Central Missouri is committed to addressing and eliminating all forms of discrimination and harassment.
 Complete copies of the "Nondiscrimination/Equal Opportunity Statement” may be found online at Board of Governors Policy Manual, Human Resources Procedure Manual , Faculty Guide or Student Calendar/Handbook; or available at the Office of the General Counsel, the Office of Human Resources, the Office of Community Engagement or the University Policy Office.

 These procedures, which are governed by university policy, apply to all university administrators, faculty, staff and students and are to be used in support of university anti-discrimination policies.

-Equity Administrator(s): The director of human resources or designate.
+Equity Administrator(s): The associate vice president of human resources or designate.

 University Representative: 1) The Complainant’s or reporting individual’s appropriate supervisor, director, department head, department chair, dean, university director or vice president.
 2) The campus advocate for students is an additional University Representative available to students.

 Note: Individuals reporting an incident of discrimination or harassment may choose to report to a University Representative above the level of his or her immediate superior if the immediate superior is the person being complained about or if the individual otherwise believes a conflict of interest is created by reporting the incident to his or her immediate University Representative.